 Theorem 9.4.
-In a synchronous system, Algorithm 19 is self-stabilizing with stabilization time at most 3n.
+In a synchronous system, Algorithm 19 is self-stabilizing with stabilization time at most 2n.

 Proof.
-Suppose the leader is in a state s that nobody else has in some round.
+Suppose the leader attains a state s that nobody else within the first n rounds.
 By the rules of the algorithm, the state propagates around the ring, and exactly n rounds later the leader switches to state $(s + 1) \mod n$ ; at this time, all other nodes are in state s.
 From that point on, the algorithm circulates a single token around the ring.